WH communications director stepping down

 Dubke said he had "a good conversation with the President" after submitting his resignation.
 He declined to discuss the turmoil inside the West Wing, only saying he was resigning "for a number of reasons -- for personal reasons."

-Dubke's departure comes as speculation has swirled about a possible Trump staff shakeup.

-Asked about White House press secretary Sean Spicer's job security, a White House official said staffers have been told the press secretary "isn't going anywhere."

-Dubke, who founded Crossroads Media, a political admaker based in Alexandria, Virginia, joined the administration in February after he was brought in by Spicer, who served as both press secretary and communications director in the opening days of the Trump administration.
+Dubke, who founded Crossroads Media, a political admaker based in Alexandria, Virginia, joined the administration in February after he was brought in by Sean Spicer, who served as both press secretary and communications director in the opening days of the Trump administration.

 Dubke was a last-minute addition to the administration following the resignation of Jason Miller, who served on Trump's campaign.
 His appointment came with some criticism, as CNN reported at the time that some inside the White House said they would have preferred a veteran from the campaign.